Charged rotating Casimir wormholes: Exponentially damped rotation

 In the previous section, we demonstrated that a constant rotation $\Omega=\Omega_0\,$, satisfies the Einstein field equations (EFE), resulting in a viable wormhole solution within the ZAMO frame.
 However, this solution possesses the unpleasant feature of maintaining rotation at large distances, implying a non-vanishing frame-dragging effect even at infinity.
 To address this, we introduce an exponential damping of the rotation, expressed as

 where $\mu$ is the damping factor with dimensions of inverse length.
 Of course, in the limit $\mu \rightarrow \infty$, we recover the static case, since $\Omega \rightarrow 0$.
-This proposal satisfies the condition of a constant rotation near the throat, while exhibiting a strong damping effect at distances far from it.
+The exponentially damped rotation profile is introduced to ensure a physically acceptable asymptotic behavior of the spacetime.
+In particular, it prevents the persistence of frame-dragging effects at large distances and guarantees that the geometry approaches a non-rotating configuration far from the throat.
+From a physical viewpoint, this corresponds to a situation in which the angular momentum of the system is effectively localized near the wormhole throat, rather than being distributed throughout the space.
+From a theoretical perspective, the damping introduces a characteristic length scale $\mu^{-1}$, which smoothly interpolates between a highly rotating near-throat region and an asymptotically static regime, thereby providing a controlled extension of the constant-rotation solution.
 It is our goal to examine whether a consistent set of parameters exists for the validity of the field equations.
 First of all, let us check the definition of the ergoregion where $g_{tt}=0$.
 Since we wish $g_{tt}<0$ for a positive-definite metric, we get the following inequality

 Numerical analysis shows that the RHS of the inequality is a monotonically decreasing function of the coordinate $r$ when $r>r_0\,$ and once $\theta$ is fixed.
 Therefore, the rotational parameter should decrease in value more rapidly as one moves away from the throat than what is suggested by the RHS of the above inequality.
 This motivates the definition given in \eqref{DO}.
 Starting again with the $rr-$component of the EFE, we get